renemarc/home-assistant-config/README.md

 - **Dedicated, firewalled VLAN** (Virtual LAN) to segregate all IoT devices from other equipment …because I cannot trust that my vacuum cleaner won't go on a killing spree.
 Ever seen [_Runaway (1984)_](https://www.youtube.com/watch?v=zCZY9Z6WvSY) with Tom Selleck?
 Eek! 😱
 - **Local static IPs** for all devices to minimize random drops.
-- **Local development** on a local virtual machine using Docker, then pulled with GIT on a Raspberry Pi.
+- **Local development** on a local virtual machine using Python Virtual Env and Docker, then pulled with GIT on a Raspberry Pi.
 - **Plentiful documentation**, for my later self and to help out others.
 - **Shareable code** with all identifiers kept in a non-committed, _secrets_ file.